adambard/learnxinyminutes-docs/latex.html.markdown

 \section{Writing in ASCII or other encodings}

-By default, historically LaTeX accepts input which are pure ASCII, meaning without accents (à, è etc.) and non-Latin symbols.
+By default, historically LaTeX accepts inputs which are pure ASCII (128), not even extened ASCII, meaning without accents (à, è etc.) and non-Latin symbols.

 It is easy to insert accents and basic Latin symbols, with backslash shortcuts Like \,c, \'e, \`A, \ae and \oe etc.  % for ç, é, À, etc